syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/How-to-Prevent-Resizing-a-Specific-Column-in-GridControl.md

 Handle ResizingColumns event and cancel the resizing for specific columns.

-#### Example
+{% tabs %}
 {% highlight c# %}

 //Handles ResizingColumns event.

- private void grid_ResizingColumns(object sender, GridResizingColumnsEventArgs e)
+ private void grid_ResizingColumns(object sender, GridResizingColumnsEventArgs e) {
+	//Disables Column Resizing for the third column from the Right. if(e.Columns.Right == 2)
     {

-//Disables Column Resizing for the third column from the Right.

-        if(e.Columns.Right == 2)

-        {

         e.Cancel = true;
     }
 }

 {% endhighlight %}

-{% highlight vbnet %}
+{% highlight vb %}

 'Handles ResizingColumns event.
 Private Sub grid_ResizingColumns(ByVal sender As Object, ByVal e As GridResizingColumnsEventArgs)

 	//Disables Column Resizing for the third column from the Right.
       If e.Columns.Right = 2 Then
           e.Cancel = True
       End If
 End Sub
 {% endhighlight %}
+{% endtabs %}